Step-by-Step Guide to Part Drawing Separation in Mechanical Engineering (Part 1/2)

 1. Definition of part drawing separation

-To get a machine, a device or a line made, it must go through many stages.
+To manufacture a machine, device, or production line, the process must go through several key stages.
 The first stage is the idea of design → Assembly drawing drafting (2D or 3D) → Detailed drawing drafting (also known as Part drawing separation) → Processing → Assembly → Inspection → Packaging → Application.

-Nhan vien thiet ke cua IDEA Group dang thuc hien cong viecThe designers at IDEA Group are working on Barashi tasks
+Nhan vien thiet ke cua IDEA Group dang thuc hien cong viecThe designers at IDEA Group are working on part drawing disassembly tasks

 The work of separating parts from a 2D or 3D assembly drawing into a new drawing frame, recording all dimensions, tolerances, treatment methods, symbols, … into a complete detailed drawing.
 This work is called part drawing separation or barashi (Japanese).